How to Have a Colorado Winter Elopement

 Transportation:

-For winter transportation during your Colorado elopement, it's important to choose vehicles or modes of transport that are reliable and suitable for snowy and icy conditions.
+For winter transportation during your Colorado elopement, it's important to choose vehicles or modes of transportation that are reliable and suitable for snowy and icy conditions.
 Here are some options:

 4WD or AWD Vehicles